 9. Don't forget contributions of cash and property.
 Itemizers can deduct cash contributions as well as property—think the table you donate to your local school—up to 60% of your AGI.
 In addition to determining the fair market value of donated items, the IRS requires documentation, such as a qualified appraisal, for many deductions over $5,000.
 Exceptions may include personal property owned less than one year, and publicly traded stock and mutual funds.

 10. Consider gifting to loved ones.
-You can gift up to $16,000 per recipient to as many people as you like.
-So if you have 4 children, you can give $16,000 to each one.
+You can gift up to $17,000 per recipient to as many people as you like.
+(This amount increases to $18,000 in 2024.)
+So if you have 4 children, you can give $17,000 to each one.
 (If you're married, each person in the couple can gift this amount.)
 While you don't get an income tax deduction for such gifts, the recipient won't owe taxes, and the gift can help reduce the value of your estate, without using up your lifetime gift and estate tax exemption.